 - Assistance with banking

 - Social events

-Free breakfast will be provided August 28-31 and free lunch will be provided August 28-30.
+Free breakfast and lunch will be provided January 4.
+Free breakfast will be provided on January 5.
 Housing and other meals are not included.

 Important Attendance Policy Information

 Attendance at orientation (January 4-5) and on the first day of class (January 8) is mandatory for all new students.
 If you have an emergency and will not arrive in Kalamazoo on time, please contact email@example.com or call (269) 387-4800.
 Students who arrive late may not be able to study.

 All students (new and returning) who are unable to arrive on time should understand the following:

 1. They must notify the CELCIS director and receive permission to arrive late.

 2. Late arrival for ANY reason may have a negative effect on the student’s progress during that semester.

 3. ALL students who begin classes after the start of the semester, for any reason, will be counted absent for the classes they have missed.